 Time Frame.
 Most will ship within 2-3 days.
-If the piece is out of stock then the shipping time will be 4-5 days.
-I will email you within 24 hours or receiving the order to let you know the status.
+If the piece is out of stock then the shipping time will be 4-6 business days.

 Here is some more information on giclée prints.
 I think it could be conceived by some to be a little dry.
 But if you are interested in what a giclée print is then feel free to read on. :)